Tax Loss Harvesting Calculator – Offset Capital Losses & Save Tax

 Disclaimer

 Tax laws in India are subject to frequent changes.
-This calculator uses current rules for equity set-offs.
+This calculator follows the latest Indian capital gains taxation rules as per Budget 2025.
 4% health and education cess is included.
 Surcharge for high income individuals (above ₹50L) is not included.
 Always consult a Qualified Chartered Accountant for final tax filing.

 Last Updated: March 2026